hanumanum/matrix-playground/README.md

-# Exersice find indexes of matrix
+# Exersice "find indexes of matrix"
 sandbox for matrix

 ![](matrix.png)